planship/planship-docs/docs/concepts/feature-levers.md

 #### List

 List levers provide a list of values and are useful for features that map to one or more sub-features (E.g. A list of 3rd-party integrations a plan is entitled to).

+#### Enum

+Enum levers are useful for representing features tied to values that must come from a predefined list (E.g. Data retention period that can be 3, 6, or 12 months).